Skip to main content

 Can I claim the free cap more than once?

-No — one cap per app account.
+1 cap per ticket.
 The coupon disappears from the Coupons section of the app once it has been redeemed.